 3. Today's rising global temperatures (in the atmosphere and in the oceans) are the result of our increasing industrial emissions from burning fossil fuel since the mid-1700s.
 That is when we began to increase the CO2 content of our global atmosphere, without understanding what the future consequences would be.
 And its getting worse : Since 1978 we have emitted more CO2 than in the total of the previous 236 years.

 4. Here is NASA's 30-second animation (on YouTube), showing how global temperatures have dramatically increased since 1880 :

 5. Climate Science has shown that even if we stopped emitting all CO2 now (which we are not doing) it may then take many centuries or millennia, for global warming to cease, if it ever does.
-Since the end of 2016 the World Meteorological Association have confirmed that 2016 was the hottest year since record-keeping began.
-This means that 15 of the hottest years on record have been in the last 16 years.
+After the end of 2016 the World Meteorological Association confirmed that 2016 was the hottest year since record-keeping began.
+2017 also broke the record.
+This means that 16 of the hottest years on record have been in the last 17 years.
 Climate scientists are predicting that our world will continue getting hotter.

 6. According to the U.N.'s Intergovernmental Panel on Climate Change (IPCC), even if we DID stop all emissions immediately we would have to also quickly start removing vast quantities of CO2 from the atmosphere.
 Unfortunately, we do not have methods for doing that, nevermind doing it in credible timescales.
 For millions of years that ecological job was done naturally for planet earth by the many great areas of forest around the world.
 But most of these forests have been or are being destroyed - to make more money for people who are already incredibly rich.